 Instructions

-- In the same pan, add wheat flour and roast this on medium to medium-low flame until the rawness goes off and it becomes aromatic.
-After roasting the flour for 5 minutes, I start adding ghee in 1 tablespoon increment every 2 minutes and saute for a total of 9 to 12 minutes until the flour is evenly roasted and aromatic.
-Check out the video here on making of panjiri.
+- After roasting the flour for 5 minutes, I add ghee in 1 tablespoon increments every 2 minutes and saute for a total of 9 to 12 minutes or until the flour is evenly roasted and aromatic.
+Check out the video here on making of panjiri prasad.5 tablespoon Ghee

 Notes